Cosmic variance suppression in radiation-hydrodynamic modeling of the reionization-era 21-cm signal: Methodology

 In the F\&P approach, the power spectrum modes are fixed to their expectation values.
 This produces the \textit{fixed} initial conditions, while the \textit{paired} one is obtained by reversing the phase associated to each particle displacement.
 By combining simulations run with these two sets of ICs, the variance-induced fluctuations (which in traditional ICs mainly affect the large-scale modes, where the sampling of the power spectrum amplitude is scarce and therefore more susceptible to deviations from its expectation value) are suppressed up to the fourth perturbative order \citep{Angulo_2016}.
 Additionally, despite breaking the Gaussianity of the generated field, this approach does not induce unwanted features, as shown by e.g., \citet{Angulo_2016} and \citet{Chartier_2021} for the matter power spectrum, bispectrum and the halo mass function, by \citet{Anderson_2019} for Lyman-$\alpha$ forest power spectra, and for a variety of other quantities by \citet{Villaescusa-Navarro_2018} and \citet{Klypin_2020}.

 In this work, we generate 5 such pairs of F\&P simulations, in order to explore the effects of the random sampling of density perturbations.
+To minimise the effect of randomness, for each pair we fix the seed for the random number generator used for stochastic algorithms like the star formation prescription.
+Further, we run all the simulations described here on the same machine with the same hardware configurations.
+As {\tt AREPO} is coded to be binary identical in such conditions, it allows us to avoid floating point errors building up and biasing our results.

-We compare the averages of these 5 pairs against 35 traditional Gaussian-sampled initial conditions based simulations (hereafter referred to as GIC).
+We compare the averages of these 5 F\&P pairs against 35 traditional Gaussian-sampled initial conditions based simulations (hereafter referred to as GIC).
 As an example, in Figure~\ref{fig:xHI_vs_z} we show the reionization histories of the 5 pairs (magenta, orange, red, blue, green dashed), as well as that of the GIC simulations (grey solid).
 From the figure, we note that the reionization histories of the F\&P averages cluster close to the average of those of the GIC simulations.
 This is a consequence of the fact that the F\&P method ensures that the F\&P averages closely match the halo mass function, while GIC simulations can spuriously have an excess/dearth of very bright sources.

 In Figure~\ref{fig:dTb_slice}, we show maps of $\delta T_{\rm b}$ at different redshifts ($z = 10, 8.3, 7.6, 7$; these correspond to $\langle x_{\rm HI} \rangle = 0.99, 0.95, 0.9, 0.8$) for one of the fixed simulations, its corresponding pair, their average, and the average of two randomly chosen GIC simulations.
+We choose two GIC simulations at random to provide a visual comparison of results obtained from averaging them as opposed to averaging an F\&P pair.
 Note that due to the phase inversion used for generating the initial conditions of the pair, the regions of high $\delta T_{\rm b}$ in the fixed simulation roughly overlaps with regions of low $\delta T_{\rm b}$ in the pair.
 This is evident in their average, which does not have specific regions of high (or low) $\delta T_{\rm b}$, unlike the average of the two GIC simulations.
-This difference reduces with decreasing redshift.
+With decreasing redshift, we see such regions beginning to form for the F\&P average as well, but a closer analysis of the $\delta T_{\rm b}$ summary statistics is necessary to analyse the difference from GIC simulations.

 In the next section, we compare the ensemble average of the GIC simulations (taken to be the ``true" value) against the F\&P average simulations.
 We show qualitative comparisons between two of the F\&P averages and the true value in Section~\ref{sec:results}, and a more quantitative analysis using all five of the averaged simulations in Section~\ref{sec:discuss}.